eandersons/energi-docker-compose/nodemon/ReadMe.md

   for interactive setup all environment variables can be left without values;

   the default value is `yes`;
+- `MARKET_PRICE_IN_INFORMATION`: when set to a positive boolean-like value, the current market price will be added to informational message;
 - `MESSAGE_TIME_ZONE`: to display date in time in messages in the specified time zone;